-You know… I still can’t believe the incredible lengths so many dog food companies go to… just to trick unwary shoppers into buying their plainly inferior products.
+It’s amazing the lengths some dog food companies go to just to trick unwary shoppers into buying their inferior products.

-OK, admittedly, there are a good number of quality dog foods out there.
+Now, admittedly, there are many excellent dog foods out there.

-But let’s face it… many are nothing more than shamefully inferior products made from the cheapest ingredients.
+However, many are nothing more than low quality products made from the cheapest ingredients.

 Ingredients deemed “unfit for human consumption”.

-Yet these low-grade dog foods are given appealing names and shrewdly packaged in flagrantly deceptive wrappers.
+Yet these same low-grade dog foods are given appealing names and then packaged in appetizing bags and cans.

-You’ve seen them before… in full, mouth-watering color.
-Whole fresh chickens, succulent vegetables and a multitude of other farm-fresh ingredients… pictured right there on the bag.
+Whole fresh chickens.
+Succulent vegetables.
+And a multitude of other farm-fresh ingredients pictured right on the bag.

-To a trusting shopper, these second-rate products have been cleverly disguised to look appetizing… and completely healthy.
+To attract the trusting shopper, these low quality products are cleverly disguised to look appetizing — and healthy.

-After all, if you had used slaughterhouse waste, restaurant grease and other industrial by-products to create your own commercial dog food… how would you market it?
+After all, if you used slaughterhouse waste, fatty trimmings and other agricultural by-products to create your own commercial food, how would you market it?

-Would you be truthful?
-Would you call your new product something like “Bob’s Slaughterhouse Waste and Cereal Grain Rejects for Dogs”?
+Would you be willing to name your product something like “Bob’s Slaughterhouse Waste and Cereal Grain Rejects Dog Food”?

-Would you openly show pictures of this re-cycled garbage right on the wrapper?
+Would you show real images of this re-cycled rubbish on the bag?
 Would you use clear “see-through” packaging?

-And if you did… do you really think anyone would buy it?
+And if you did, do you really believe anyone would actually buy it?

 Of course not.

-But that’s exactly what so many profit-first dog food companies want you do.
-They want you to buy these cheaply made products.
+Yet that’s exactly what so many profit-first dog food companies want you to do.

 Become knowledgeable.
 Read labels.
 Seek out independent ratings and reviews.

-You have to beat these greedy companies at their own corrupt game.
-So, never buy dog food products based on packaging alone.
+And never buy any dog food based on packaging alone.